 Courses Periods per week Notes

 First Term Second Term

 Physical Education 2 2

 Drill 1 1

 MLM 341 Management: A Psychological Approach 3 -

 SCH 360 International Relations I 3 -

+SCH 318 Soviet Defence Policy - 3

 SCH 323 Contemporary Military Figures 3 -

-SCH 318 Soviet Defence Policy - 3

 LIT 340 Canadian Literature and Military Experience (3) 3 (d)

 FLS 302 (3) - (a) (b)

 FLS 312 - (3) (a) (b)

-SCH 326 Nuclear Strategy - 3
+SCH 326 Nuclear Strategy - 3 (b)

 Two elective courses 6 - (c)

 Two elective courses - 6 (c)

 Number of periods per week 18-24 18-24

-- (a) Students who have not attained the "integral" level in French second language (FSL) take this course.
+(a) Students who have not attained the "integral" level in French second language take this course.

-- (b) In order to maintain their knowledge of French as a Second Language, Third Year anglophone students who have reached the "integral" level have the choice: (i) to opt for ONE university course in French, as the timetable permits, after consultation with the Second Languages Department and with the approval from the department which offers the selected course or (ii) to take a second language course of three periods a week.
+(b) In order to maintain their knowledge of French as a Second Language, Third Year English-speaking students who have reached the "integral" level may, if they wish: (i) opt for ONE university course in French, as the timetable permits, with the approval of the department which offers the selected course or (ii) take a second language course according to the possibilities within the Department of Second Languages.

-- (c)

-- 1. First term:
+(c) 1.
+First term

-- ADM 323 Introduction to Law.
+ADM 325 Introduction to International Public Law or

+ADM 425 War and Law.

-- FRA 310 Guerre et Littérature.
+FRA 310 Guerre et Littérature.
 (Not offered)

-- MAT 335 Introduction to Game Theory.
+MAT 335 Introduction to Game Theory.

-- SCH 317 Defence Economics.
+SCH 317 Defence Economics

-- SCH 311 Economic History in a Social Context.
+SCH 311 Economic History in a Social Context.

-- SCH 313 Macroeconomic Analysis.
+SCH 313 Macroeconomic Analysis.

-- 2. Second term:
+2. Second term:

-- ADM 321 Personnel Management.
+ADM 321 Personnel Management.

-- ADM 324 Public Administration.
+ADM 324 Public Administration.

-- ADM 332 Management Accounting.
+ADM 332 Management Accounting.

-- ENG 310 Military Readings.
+ENG 310 Military Readings.
 (Not offered)

-- PHY/CHM 399 Technology of Weapons.
+PHY/CHM 399 Technology of Weapons.

-- SCH 312 Canadian Economic History.
+SCH 312 Canadian Economic History.

-- SCH 319 Great Battles.
+SCH 319 Great Battles.

-- SCH 350 Security Problems in the Third World.

-- 3. Timetable and Personnel permitting.
+3. Timetable and personnel permitting.

-- (d) May be given either term.
+(d) May be given either term.